stfc/PSyclone/doc/dynamo0p3.rst

 Dynamo0.3 API fields, identified with ``GH_FIELD`` metadata, represent FEM discretisations of various dynamical core prognostic and diagnostic variables.
-In FEM, variables are discretised by placing them into a function space (:ref:`dynamo0.3-function-space`) from which they inherit a polynomial expansion via the basis functions of that space.
+In FEM, variables are discretised by placing them into a function space (see :ref:`dynamo0.3-function-space`) from which they inherit a polynomial expansion via the basis functions of that space.
 Field values at points within a cell are evaluated as the sum of a set of basis functions multiplied by coefficients which are the data points.
 Points of evaluation are determined by a quadrature object